AlexRuzin/ActiveTransportFilter/README.md

 This is still under design.
 I will most likely use a type of radix "trie" to create a tree which will have 255 children for each octet in the IP.
 I will experiment with various methods until I find one that is most suitable.

+* Experimentation with a "patricia trie", an O(m) search (for each ipv4 octet), but in 64-bit space.
+* Each array contains a pointer to another array and so on for 4 octets.
+* The size of a trie is twice as large on x64 than x86 due to the pointer size.

 ## Interesting Fixes and Discoveries During Development

 ### Implement correct IRQL